-Most caterers must be able to respond to specific requests.
+Most private caterers must be able to respond to specific requests.
 Maybe a red flag if they cannot.
 Make sure you ask your guests to indicate if they have special dietary requirements when they respond to the registration.

 5. Where does the food come from?

 Given the popularity of the locavore food movement, planners need to know where the food comes from because customers will also be interested.
 Ask your caterer if they use local suppliers.
 Then write this down in the menus.

 6. What other services do you offer to your client?